andreasemeraro/PlaSim-analysis/README.md

 ## INTRODUCTION ##
 These codes were developed during my Thesis work where I performed some simulations with the Planet Simulator Model (PlaSim).
 The Climate Model is open source and you can find the original version [here](https://github.com/HartmutBorth/PlaSim).
 However, in order to develop this project, I started from another version which can be found [here](https://github.com/jhardenberg/plasim).
 Even if the code in this repository was used for the PlaSim model I believe that with slight modifications it can be applied to other models that have their output data in a Netcdf format.
 In the following part I will explain how to use the code.
 This is a beta version.
 Consequently, bugs might occur.
 Feel free to open issues in that case.

-**NOTE 1: The following instructions are thought for ubuntu**
+**NOTE 1: The following instructions are thought for ubuntu.**

 **NOTE 2: Some of the linked files can be too heavy to be opened on github.
-Therefore, you have to donwnload them and open them with jupyter**
+Therefore, you have to donwnload them and open them with jupyter.**

 ## PRE-REQUISITES ##
 1. Download cdo `sudo apt-get update && sudo apt install cdo`;